Trucking company business plan for starting your own business

 5.3 Business Target

-- Hire the highest-quality drivers, warehouse personnel, and support staff in the industry
+- Hire the most competent drivers, warehouse personnel, and support staff.

-- Gain a competitive edge in shipping rates through economy of scale within 2 years of business operations
+- Gain a competitive edge in shipping rates within 2 years of business operations.

 5.4 Product Pricing